Before you even start to supplement, consider this:

 • lifestyle and recovery are reasonably stable

-• there are no obvious deficiencies or unresolved health issues
+• there are no obvious deficiencies or unresolved issues

-• the goal is to refine, maintain, or optimise how you feel
+• the goal is to refine or maintain how you feel

 A very common pattern looks like this: